About Lake Cumberland

 Many anglers who catch a spotted bass believe they have caught a largemouth bass.

 Crappies are members of the sunfish and the black bass family.
+Black crappies can be found in large ponds and shallow areas of lakes.

 The sauger is closely related to the walleye, and the two appear almost identical.

 To most freshwater anglers, the striped bass is a very important game fish is relatively new.
+The striped bass closest freshwater relatives are the white bass, the yellow bass, and the white perch.

 They are an excellent light tackle fish that will take a bait or lure readily.